downline/autoconverter/readme.txt

 What this program does?
-It converts .mp3 to .ogg and adds fadein+fadeout automatically!
+It converts .mp3 to .ogg and adds fadein+fadeout automatically, along with getting time in a file name(needed so dynamo can play it).
 But it doesnt cut to "right parts", no. I havent yet learned neural networks to do such advanced things.

 In case of:
 1) using .py - install python(latest), add it to your path(checkbox), run install.bat, run in cmd "pip install pydub".